The Man with the Iron Fists: Critical reception

 The Man with the Iron Fists received mixed reviews from critics.
-It has garnered a 51% approval rating from 86 critics—an average rating of 5.1 out of 10—on the review-aggregation website Rotten Tomatoes, which said, "Messy kung-fu homage The Man with the Iron Fists demonstrates a slavish affection for the genre it mimics, for better or worse."
-Metacritic provides a score of 51 out of 100 from 19 critics, which indicates "mixed or average" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 18 critics, indicating "mixed or average" reviews.
 CinemaScore polls reported that the average grade moviegoers gave the film was "C+" on an A+ to F scale.

 Varietys Andrew Barker called the film endearing and engagingly enthusiastic, and said it is "more fun than it ought to be".
 Barker considered RZA's on-screen role to be too withdrawn to carry the central character role, but praised the supporting performances, especially those of Le's crime lord and Crowe, who Barker said "smirkingly goes for broke to an extent that viewers haven't seen from him since, well ... ever."
 Barker also praised the film's score, but was critical of the script's uneven tone.
 The New York Timess Manohla Dargis called it an erratically enjoyable product of a deep cinephile passion for the martial arts genre.
 Dargis praised Crowe's performance and Byron Mann's "gaudy baddie with heavy-metal hair and a psycho grin", but considered RZA's central role a mistake, saying "with his sleepy eyes and an affect so laid-back ... [he] is too recessive a screen presence to make the character pop, much less hold your interest".
 The A.V.
-Club's Nathan Rabin credited RZA's conceptualization of the "rich, bloody, dense universe he created down to the most insignificant details", and praised RZA's "powerful inner calm" and Crowe's "defiantly theatrical turn".
+Clubs Nathan Rabin credited RZA's conceptualization of the "rich, bloody, dense universe he created down to the most insignificant details", and praised RZA's "powerful inner calm" and Crowe's "defiantly theatrical turn".